 To select multiple clips by clicking, use the Selection tool and Shift-click each clip you want to select.
 (Shift-click a selected clip to deselect it.)

 To select a range of clips, click in an empty area of the sequence under the time ruler, and then drag a rectangle (marquee selection) that includes any part of the clips you want to select.

-To select all clips that exist on and after a certain time on one track, select the Track Select tool and click the clip at the beginning of the time span you want to select.
-Shift-click with the tool to select clips in all tracks.
+- To select all clips that exist on and after a certain time on one track, simply shift-click with the Selection tool , then release the Shift key to drag.